caomengxuan666/MCPServer.cpp/README.md

 ## Plugins

-MCPserver++ supports a powerful plugin system that allows extending functionality without modifying the core server.
+MCPServer.cpp supports a powerful plugin system that allows extending functionality without modifying the core server.
 Plugins are dynamic libraries that implement the MCP plugin interface.

 ### Official Plugins